dimitri-nicolo/calico/getting-started/kubernetes/managed-public-cloud/aks.md

 - [Gather required resources](#gather-required-resources)
 - [Create a compatible AKS cluster](#create-a-compatible-aks-cluster)
-- If using a private registry, familiarize yourself with this guide on [using a private registry]({{site.baseurl}}/getting-started/private-registry).
+- If using a private registry, familiarize yourself with this guide on [using a private registry]({{site.baseurl}}/getting-started/private-registry)
-- Review [network requirements]({{site.baseurl}}/getting-started/kubernetes/requirements#network-requirements) to ensure network access is properly configured for {{site.prodname}} components.
+- Review [network requirements]({{site.baseurl}}/getting-started/kubernetes/requirements#network-requirements) to ensure network access is properly configured for {{site.prodname}} components

 #### Gather required resources

 - Ensure that your Azure account has IAM permissions to create Kubernetes ClusterRoles and ClusterRoleBindings.
 This is required for applying manifests.
 The easiest way to grant permissions is to assign the "Azure Kubernetes Service Cluster Admin Role" to your user account.
-For help, see [AKS access control](https://docs.microsoft.com/en-us/azure/aks/control-kubeconfig-access).
+For help, see {% include open-new-window.html text='AKS access control' url='https://docs.microsoft.com/en-us/azure/aks/control-kubeconfig-access' %}.
 - Ensure that you have the [credentials for the Tigera private registry and a license key]({{site.baseurl}}/getting-started/calico-enterprise)

 #### Create a compatible AKS cluster